Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Once again, they showed up to really stand for their ideas.

-And I I loved it when Obama finally, after being cut off at everything, finally said, Well, we're just gonna shove it through and uh if you d if you don't like it, you can uh take it out at the elections.
+And I loved it when Obama finally, after being cut off at everything, finally said, well, we're just going to shove it through.

 The whole thing, the whole thing was a sham.

-It was as they said yesterday in a politico to put a face on gridlock.
+It was, as they said yesterday in a politico, to put a face on gridlock.

 It wasn't even close.

-But here's one thing, and Carson, thanks very much for the call.
+And Carson, thanks very much for the call.

 I appreciate it.